birds-swim/DEBSEC/README.md

 -

 # Disclaimers
 WARNING:  The Kicksecure Team officially supports only vanilla Debian.
-They consider using their project on systems other than vanilla Debian are "untested systems."
+See https://www.kicksecure.com/wiki/Unsupported for details.
 I personally haven't bumped into any catestrophic (or minor) issues using SpiralLinux + Kicksecure on a daily basis, but your mileage may vary.
 WARNING:  I am by no means a security expert or IT professional.

 # Installation